 The standard pass mark in each examination is 70% equivalent to a good (Level 3) degree of understanding.

-Participants who fail a competency test by 5% or less will be subject to an aural (“viva”) examination by the Course Supervisor (Assessor) on a convenient date following the written examination.
+Participants who fail a competency test by 5% or less will be subject to an oral (“viva”) examination by the Course Supervisor (Assessor) on a convenient date following the written examination.
 Participants who fail the competency test by more than 5% or who do not demonstrate a satisfactory competence at a “viva” interview will not be awarded a Level 1+ Certificate.
-Further training may be required and failed participants will be required to attend one or more modules of another Level 1+ Model Course and re-sit another written competency test at a time to be decided by the Training Organisation.
+Further training may be required and failed participants will be required to attend one or more modules of another Level 1+ Model Course and re-sit another written competency test at a time to be decided by the ATO.

 PART E – COURSE MODULES